 A Dirty HVAC Filter Pollutes the Air in Your Home

 A dirty and contaminated air filter means that the blower is spreading dirty, airborne particles throughout your home.
 These particles could include lint, dust, dirt, pollen, and even tiny microorganisms that aren’t visible to the regular eye.
 So, what does that mean?
 This means that your family could be constantly inhaling polluted air.
 Breathing in polluted air can have quite the impact on your health by causing allergies and making asthma symptoms worse.

 As a result, a filter needs to be changed or cleaned at least once a month when your system is being used on a regular basis.

 Did you know the most common reason a heating and air conditioning system breaks down is because of a dirty filter?
 When the dirt starts to build up it causes the air to not pass, or it can even cause the system to overheat.
 The motor then has to work harder.

 In a best-case scenario, your unit will need to be repaired.
 In the worst case, if your unit is older, not replacing filters could put it over the edge and require you to invest in a completely new unit.
 Replacing the filter is an easy way to prevent you from replacing or repairing your unit, and it can ultimately lengthen the life of your heating system.

 Here’s a little but very convenient benefit of changing your HVAC filters: less cleaning!

 When your HVAC filters get clogged, more dust can end up in your air ducts.
-As heated and cooled air gets pushed through the ducts and into your space, that extra dust gets blown around as well.
+As air pushes through the ducts and into your space, that extra dust is blown around as well.